nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 Miss Curdy leered at him.
 She disgusted him.
 His life was a free coarse thing, but he detested nastiness and ugliness.
 Guess I’ll haul bottom to Harlem, he thought.
-Congo Rose was a rearing wild animal, all right, but these women, these boys....
-Skunks, tame skunks, all of them!
+Congo Rose was a rearing wild animal, all right, but these women, these boys.<span class="three-dots"></span>Skunks, tame skunks, all of them!

 He was just going out when a chocolate lad pointed at a light-brown and
 said: “The pot calls foh four bits, chappie.
 Come across or stay out.”